Tom Daly (basketball): Playing career

-National team career
+National team

 In June 2009, Daly represented Australia at the FIBA Oceania Basketball Tournament in Saipan.
 The team went undefeated in the round robin and finals, going 6–0 to win the gold medal.
 Daly was named in the All Star Five for the tournament.

 In August 2011, Daly played for the Australian University National Team at the World University Games in Shenzhen.

+Coaching career

+After retiring as a player at the end of the 2024 season, Daly joined Richard Hill's coaching staff as an assistant for the Mount Gambier Pioneers in 2025.
+In 2026, he was appointed Coaching Director of Basketball Mount Gambier.

+In August 2026, Daly was appointed head coach the Pioneers for the 2027 NBL1 season.
+He continued in his Coaching Director position alongside his NBL1 South responsibilities.